bkatiemills/pythonPackageLesson/lesson.md

 ## Getting Set Up

 This tutorial will walk you through a [demo Python package](https://github.com/BillMills/python-package-example), and explain all the details you'll need to know to create your own package.
-The demo is fully functional, so you can even use is as a template for your own packages.
+The demo is fully functional, so you can even use it as a template for your own packages.

 We'll build up our own package in the lesson, but you can refer to the demo linked above for an example at any time.